 PSPIB was established by the Public Sector Pension Investment Board Act (PSPIB Act) in 1999 to invest the pension contributions (net of benefit payments) of Canada's national public service, its military (Canadian Forces and Reserve Forces), and the national police service, the Royal Canadian Mounted Police (RCMP).
-The funds for which amounts are currently transferred to PSPIB by the Government of Canada relate to pension obligations under the Plans for service on or after 1 April 2000, and in the case of the Reserve Force Plan, for service on or after March 1, 2007.
+The funds for which amounts are currently transferred to PSPIB by the Government of Canada relate to pension obligations under the Plans for service on or after 1 April 2000, and in the case of the Reserve Forces Plan, for service on or after March 1, 2007.
 As such, PSPIB is responsible for managing assets only related to those pension obligations.

-At 73%, the majority of PSPIB's net assets is managed for benefits related to the national public service (Exhibit 3).
+At 73% (Exhibit 3), the majority of PSPIB's net assets is managed for benefits related to the federal public service.

-Most of PSPIB's investments relate to Canada's national public service PSPIB's net assets per pension plan account as of 31 March 2021
+Majority of PSPIB's net assets related to Canada's federal public service

+PSPIB's net assets per pension plan account as of 31 March 2022